Urigo/WhatsApp-Clone-Client-React/README.md

 * [GraphQL Code Generator](https://github.com/dotansimha/graphql-code-generator)
 * [Jest](https://github.com/facebook/jest)

-This React client constantly being updated by using CI tests and renovate.
+This React client is constantly being updated by using CI tests and renovate.

 You can watch this repository to learn about new updates or check out the git diffs between new versions on the [tutorial's version diff pages](https://www.tortilla.academy/Urigo/WhatsApp-Clone-Tutorial) (at the top of the screen).